 - ‘Product categorie’ from your website [product_type]

 - ‘Gender’ [gender]

 To know more about Facebook attributes, read Facebook help.

-The creation of your dynamic advertising will be done in 3 steps:
+The creation of your Dynamic Ads will take 3 steps:

 - The upload of your products catalog in Business Manager.